Billy Forsberg

 Billy Sven Forsberg (born 13 May 1988) is a Swedish former speedway rider.

 Career

 Forsberg represented the Belle Vue Aces in the British Elite League before his premature retirement at the end of the 2009 following injury.
 He appeared in a SGP as a wildcard.

 Family

-His grandfather Dan Forsberg rode for Birmingham Brummies and reached two World finals in 1952 and 1957.
+Forsberg's grandfather Dan rode for Birmingham Brummies and reached two World finals in 1952 and 1957.